Armenia in the Junior Eurovision Song Contest: History

 On 2 September 2021, it was confirmed by the EBU that Armenia would return to the 2021 contest in France.
 Armenia again selected Maléna, who ultimately won the contest with 224 points.

-It was confirmed on 21 December 2021 that Armenia would host the Junior Eurovision Song Contest 2022.
+It was confirmed on 21 December 2021 that Yerevan, Armenia would host the Junior Eurovision Song Contest 2022.
+Armenia was represented by Nare with the song "Dance!", which finished second place with 180 points.

+In 2023, Armenia was represented by Yan Girls and the song "Do It My Way", which finished third out of sixteen participants with 180 points.
+In 2024, Armenia was represented by Leo with the song "Cosmic Friend", placing eighth out of seventeen with 125 points.